Infraspecific name

 In botany, an infraspecific name is the scientific name for any taxon below the rank of species, i.e. an infraspecific taxon or infraspecies.
-(A "taxon", plural "taxa", is a group of organisms to be given a particular name.)
 The scientific names of botanical taxa are regulated by the International Code of Nomenclature for algae, fungi, and plants (ICN).
-This specifies a 'three part name' for infraspecific taxa, plus a 'connecting term' to indicate the rank of the name.
-An example of such a name is Astrophytum myriostigma subvar. glabrum, the name of a subvariety of the species Astrophytum myriostigma (bishop's hat cactus).
+As specified by the ICN, the name of an infraspecific taxon is a combination of the name of a species and an infraspecific epithet, separated by a connecting term that denotes the rank of the taxon.
+An example of an infraspecific name is Astrophytum myriostigma subvar. glabrum, the name of a subvariety of the species Astrophytum myriostigma (bishop's hat cactus).
+In the previous example, glabrum is the infraspecific epithet.

-Names below the rank of species of cultivated kinds of plants and of animals are regulated by different codes of nomenclature and are formed somewhat differently.
+Names below the rank of species of animals and of cultivated plants are regulated by different codes of nomenclature and are formed somewhat differently.

 Construction of infraspecific names

 Article 24 of the ICN describes how infraspecific names are constructed.
 The order of the three parts of an infraspecific name is: